-The Consultative Committee is now a vital platform for dialogue and consultation between the EFTA social partners and the EFTA authorities.
-By giving input to the work of the Standing Committee of the EFTA States and the EFTA Ministerial Council, the Committee aims to raise awareness of the social and economic aspects of the EFTA free trade agreements and the EEA, and of the role of the social partners; to take part in the shaping of the EFTA and EEA agenda; and to influence policies that affect the social partners.
+The Consultative Committee is a vital platform for dialogue and consultation between the EFTA social partners and the EFTA authorities.
+It provides regular input to the work of the Standing Committee of the EFTA States and the EFTA Ministerial Council.
+The Committee focuses especially on the social and economic aspects of the EFTA free trade agreements (FTAs) and the European Economic Area (EEA).

 The Consultative Committee usually holds 4-5 internal meetings yearly, in addition to the annual joint meeting with the Standing Committee of the EFTA States.
-Biannually, the EFTA social partners meet with the EFTA Council at Ministerial level – in the spring with Ministers from all four EFTA States and in the autumn with the Ministerial Chair.
+Biannually, the EFTA social partners meet with the EFTA Council at ministerial level – in the spring with Ministers from all four EFTA States and in the autumn with the Ministerial Chair.

 Informal policy consultations with relevant working groups under the Standing Committee structure also take place.

-Annual meetings with the EFTA Parliamentary Committees ensure a fruitful exchange of views between social partners and parliamentarians in EFTA.
+Moreover, annual meetings with the EFTA Parliamentary Committees ensure a fruitful exchange of views between social partners and parliamentarians in EFTA.

-European Economic and Social Committee
+Cooperation with the European Economic and Social Committee

-The co-operation between the social partners in EFTA and in the EU has been strengthened considerably through the close contacts between the EFTA Consultative Committee and the European Economic and Social Committee (EESC).
+The cooperation between the social partners in EFTA and in the EU has been strengthened considerably through the close contacts between the EFTA Consultative Committee and the European Economic and Social Committee (EESC).
 Informal cooperation between the two institutions began already in 1975, but was later formalised by the EEA Agreement, which entered into force on 1 January 1994 and established the EEA Consultative Committee.
 This body consists of an equal number of representatives from the EFTA Consultative Committee and the EESC.